MRToghyani/RSNA-Bone-Age-Challenge/README.md

 ### Training and Results
 The model was trained with a minibatch size of 32 with the ADAM optimizer attempting to minimize the mean absolute error of the output.
 The best model(model_v2) achieved a MAD of 5.5949 Months on the validation set

+The model's loss graphs are available for viewing [here]([url](https://wandb.ai/myname44332211/RSNA-Model-v2/reports/RSNA-Bone-Challenge--Vmlldzo4MjcwMTc5)).

+More information about the model is in the presentation.pdf file